-associates - Update Summary Action for firms Which!
+associates The state of the s Update Summary Action for firms Which!
 Report on Consumer harm in the insurance claims process.
 Which! recent analysis of 8,500 Financial Ombudsman Service (FOS) decisions using AI found that 2023 had the highest levels of insurers causing distress and inconvenience in upheld insurance complaints since 2019.
 Action to Take: You can download the full report HERE Date Published: 23 July This included widespread evidence of significant harm caused by insurers' claims-handling processes.
 Insurers failing to consistently ensure that customers in vulnerable circumstances are experiencing outcomes as good as those for other consumers.
 Insurers not providing sufficient oversight of how customers are treated where there are third parties contracted to help assess claims or provide remedies.
 Changes to RICS Professional Indemnity Insurance (PII) arrangements in the UK and These changes, particularly related to fire safety and external wall fire risk assessment, have garnered broad support from the industry.
-Action Points for Insurance Brokers: • Policy Adjustments arrangements in the UK and Ireland

-Key Amendments Effective 1 July 2024 cover areas including;

-- Fire Safety Coverage

-- External Wall Assessments (EWS) and Fire Risk Appraisals of External Walls (FRAEW)

-- Cyber Clause
+Action Points for Insurance Brokers: Policy Adjustments Ireland Date published: 20 July Key Amendments Effective 1 July 2024 cover areas including; Fire Safety Coverage External Wall Assessments (EWS) and Fire Risk Appraisals of External Walls (FRAEW) Client Communication Training and Competence Market Opportunities Cyber Clause These changes are expected to enhance protection for consumers and firms while maintaining a sustainable PII market, reflecting a more optimistic outlook regarding system